 That is, unless you’re going for a dramatic effect, in which case direct, bright sunlight works to your advantage for creating dark silhouettes.
 Dim lighting conditions can also make for an especially dramatic, impressive Instagram profile photo, so the right lighting conditions really depends on the effect you’re going for.

 Once you’ve created the perfect Instagram profile photo, stick with it for a while.
-Some users change their profile image every few days, or even every day.
+Some users change their profile images every few days, or even every day.
 But if brand recognition is your goal, using a consistent profile image will help your long-term followers (as well as new followers) easily recognize your posts when your profile image appears in their feeds.
 Visual appeal and recognition is key on social media, and changing your Instagram profile photo too often – and using a mix of profile photos with widely different aesthetics – can make it more difficult for your followers to find you.

 Screenshot via @maccosmetics

 You can even import a photo from Twitter or Facebook to use as a profile photo on Instagram.
 When you use this option, Instagram automatically uses the profile photo you’re using on the network you’re importing from.